Identification-robust inference for the LATE with high-dimensional covariates: Introduction

 \subsection{Outline}

 The rest of the paper is structured as follows.
-In Section \ref{section_overview}, a practice guideline of the proposed method and algorithm is given.
-In Section \ref{section_theory}, we present the theoretical results.
-In Section \ref{section_simulation}, we showcase our Monte Carlo simulation results.
-In Section \ref{section_application}, two empirical illustrations are given.
-We conclude in Section \ref{section_conclusion}.
-The appendix includes all proofs of the theorems and lemmas, as well as an extension beyond the LATE framework to a general instrumental variables model.
+Section \ref{section_overview} provides a practical guideline for implementing the proposed algorithm.
+Section \ref{section_theory} presents the theoretical results.
+Section \ref{section_simulation} reports the Monte Carlo simulation findings.
+Section \ref{section_application} offers two empirical illustrations.
+Section \ref{section_conclusion} concludes.
+The appendix contains all proofs of the theorems and lemmas, as well as an extension beyond the LATE framework to a general instrumental variables model.